MarcinKilarski/Website-Audit/seo/seo-report.md

 A sitemap for robots (XML sitemap) is a list of all pages you would like to have indexed by the search engines.
 This provides the search engines with an easy way to identify all of them in one place, ensuring no pages that are vital to your business are missed.
 This also helps search bot to crawl more intelligently when they visit your website.

 Sitemap for Robots can provide crawl bots with information, such as when a page was last updated, how often it tends to change, how important it is to your website, and more.
-It should be located one directory structure from your home page (e.g. https://<span></span>example.ie/sitemap.xml).
+It should be located one directory structure from your homepage (e.g. https://<span></span>example.ie/sitemap.xml).

 To keep your sitemap organised and your pages prioritised for the search crawlers, it is recommended to create a separate sitemap for each type of content on your website: